google-research/flood-forecasting/docs/source/usage/config.rst

 -  ``initial_forget_bias``: Initial value of the forget gate bias.

--  ``use_advanced_init``: Whether to use xavier as initial weights for FC networks, LSTMs, etc.
+-  ``weight_init_opts``: Non-default weight initializer list for FCs, LSTMs, etc.
-   Default is False.
+   Every item may be one of `WeightInitOpt`: ih-xavier, fc-xavier

 -  ``output_dropout``: Dropout applied to the output of the LSTM